 Our environmental activism reaches far beyond basic legal requirements.
 We are continuously expanding our commitment to the environment.
-And: environmental management is a top priority at VAUDE.
+And environmental management is a management issue at VAUDE.

-In addition to the CSR expenditures listed above, we employ two personnel who work on the ground in Asia with the Fair Wear Foundation.
+In addition to the CSR expenditures listed above, we employ three personnel who work on site in Asia with the Fair Wear Foundation and supervise the project, Environmental Management in the Supply Chain.
 These employees are not included in this reporting as they are related to a subsidiary of VAUDE Sport GmbH & Co in China as well as a representative office in Vietnam.

-Nevertheless, it remains difficult to express the value of all CSR activities at VAUDE monetarily.
-In the positions mentioned above, all non-quantifiable activities are missing but they also play an important role.
+Nevertheless, it remains difficult to monetarily express the value of all CSR activities at VAUDE.
+The positions mentioned above do not include non-quantifiable activities, but these also play an important role.

-These primarily include additional costs of materials with a higher level of sustainability in product development, which leads to lower margins and to lower profits.
-Also included are presentations and lectures held by Antje von Dewitz and her team on CSR issues, the many ongoing efforts of employees who are not permanent members of the CSR team concerning the ecological optimization of their working operations.
+They primarily include additional costs of materials with a higher level of sustainability in product development, which leads to lower margins and lower profits.
+Also included are presentations and lectures held by Antje von Dewitz and her team on CSR issues as well as the many ongoing efforts of employees who are not permanent members of the CSR team concerning the ecological optimization of their working operations.